Toooomey/primal-gym/README.md

 ### Frameworks, libraries and programs used

-* Bootstrap V5.1 - Used to assist with responsivness
+* Bootstrap V5.1 - Used to assist with responsivness.
+* JQuery - Used to make navbar + tables responsive.
-* Font Awesome -
+* Font Awesome - Used for navbar brand logo.
-* GitHub - Used to store project code
+* Gitpod - Used to write project code.
-* Gitpod - Used to write project code
+* GitHub - Used to store project code.
-* Balsamiq - Used to create wireframes
+* Balsamiq - Used to create wireframes.
+* TinyPNG - Used to compress images.
+* ResizePixel - Used to resize images.